ak-org/notebooks/README.md

-# Python notebooks and reports of Data Mining capstone project at UIUC.
+# Python notebooks and reports of various projects.